Sem-Enyo/Sentimental-analysis-of-tweets/README.md

 Sentimental analysis was performed on each tweet to determine its highest sentiment label score.
 Either Negative, Positive or Neutral.
 The result was used to create a visualisation in tableau. https://public.tableau.com/app/profile/winnard.semenyo.tutu.brempong/viz/GrahamPotter-relatedtweetssentimentalanalysis/Dashboard1
+#Ackwoledging youtube channel of 'Mehranshakarami' for the tutorials